History of East Pakistan: Political issues

 What kept the new country together was the vision and forceful personality of the founders of Pakistan: Jinnah, the governor general popularly known as the Quaid i Azam (Supreme Leader); and Liaquat Ali Khan (1895–1951), the first prime minister, popularly known as the Quaid i Millet (Leader of the Community).
 The government machinery established at independence was similar to the viceregal system that had prevailed in the pre-independence period and placed no formal limitations on Jinnah's constitutional powers.
 In the 1970s in Bangladesh Sheikh Mujibur Rahman, the leader of the independence movement of Bangladesh from Pakistan, would enjoy much of the same prestige and exemption from the normal rule of law.
 Sheikh Mujibur Rahman has often been criticized in many quarters of being autocratic.

 When Jinnah died in September 1948, the seat of power shifted from the governor general to the prime minister, Liaquat.
 Liaquat had extensive experience in politics and enjoyed as a refugee from India the additional benefit of not being too closely identified with any one province of Pakistan.
 A moderate, Liaquat subscribed to the ideals of a parliamentary, democratic, and secular state.
-Out of necessity he considered the wishes of the country's religious spokesmen who championed the cause of Pakistan as an Islamic state.
+Out of necessity he considered the wishes of the country's premier religious spokesman, Syed Abul Ala Maududi, Amir of the Jamaat-e-Islami who championed the cause of Pakistan as an Islamic state.
 He was seeking a balance of Islam against secularism for a new constitution when he was assassinated on October 16, 1951, by fanatics opposed to Liaquat's refusal to wage war against India.
 With both Jinnah and Liaquat gone, Pakistan faced an unstable period that would be resolved by military and civil service intervention in political affairs.
 The first few turbulent years after independence thus defined the enduring politico-military culture of Pakistan.

 The inability of the politicians to provide a stable government was largely a result of their mutual suspicions.
 Loyalties tended to be personal, ethnic, and provincial rather than national and issue oriented.
 Provincialism was openly expressed in the deliberations of the Constituent Assembly.
 In the Constituent Assembly, frequent arguments voiced the fear that the West Pakistani province of Punjab would dominate the nation.
 An ineffective body, the Constituent Assembly took almost nine years to draft a constitution, which for all practical purposes was never put into effect.